 Rebecca Noreen, bassoonist, was a winner of the Artist International Competition in New York City with the Kammer Quintet which appeared in two recitals in Carnegie Recital Hall.

-She graduated with a M.M. from Manhattan School of Music and from Western Washington University where she obtained a B.A. and B.E.
+She graduated with a master's degree in music from Manhattan School of Music and from Western Washington University where she obtained a B.A. and B.E.

 Ms. Noreen performs with the Hartford Symphony Orchestra, the Eastern Connecticut Symphony, the Connecticut Virtuosi Orchestra, Waterbury Symphony, Connecticut Concert Opera, and the Rhode Island Philharmonic.
 She also is a former member of the New Haven Symphony and the United States Coast Guard Band.
 She performs with many choral groups in the area such as the Stonington Choral Society, Concora, Con Brio, and the Mystic River Choral.